Q: How long has Tenpenny Integrative Medical Center (TIMC) been in business?

 Q: Are any of your services covered by insurance?

 A: The good news is that many insurance companies reimburse our patients for a portion of their medical treatments obtained at Tenpenny IMC.
-While we cannot guarantee how much they will reimburse you, our patients reports getting 30-80% of their fees reimbursed.
+While we cannot guarantee how much they will reimburse you, our patients report getting 30-80% of their fees reimbursed.
 NOTE: This is after your deductible is met, and is based on what the insurance company considers to be “usual and customary” payment, and on what your insurance company pays for out-of-network care.

 Services generally not covered by insurance include: